tigerplush/roleplaying_platform/README.md

 and `ng serve`.

 You might have to call `npm install -g @angular/cli` once in order to install the angular cli that provides `ng`.
 You also have to install nodejs.org (I recommend on windows to install it via the Windows installer .msi, not fnm)

+## Keycloak Setup

+1. In clients/account-console/Client scopes, click on account-console-dedicated
+    1. Add 'client coles' to the mappers and add 'default-roles-corgi' to the scope

+I'm very unsure how this should be configured correctly, but for now it works.